Merrick28/block_public_tracker/README.md

 ## block_public_names.sh

-Creates an entry in /etc/hosts for each public tracker, pointing to 127.0.0.1 (localhost)
+Creates an entry in /etc/hosts for each public tracker, pointing to 0.0.0.0 to avoid making useless connection